ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #refreshindependentvol}
 {: cli}

 As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
-The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using that snapshot.
+The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.

 Refreshes can be performed by using the following command.
 ```python
 slcli block volume-refresh <duplicate-vol-id> <primary-snapshot-id>
 ```
+{: pre}

 A refresh incurs no downtime on the primary volume.
 However, during the refresh transaction, the duplicate volume is disabled and must be remounted after the refresh is completed.
 {: important}

+The refresh process can be quite time-consuming.
+If you find that you have new data that you want to copy to the independent duplicate volume, you can issue the `slcli block volume-refresh` command with the parameter `--force-refresh` to stop all ongoing and pending refresh transactions and initiate a new refresh.

+The force refresh process works only on independent volumes and it does not stop a explicit `volume-convert` action on a dependent clone.
+{: note}

 ## Converting a dependent volume to an independent duplicate
 {: #convertdependentvol}